 - Are in good dental health

-- Maintain good dental health by brushing three times a day, flossing and visiting us for regular dental checkups every six months
+- Maintain good dental health by brushing three times a day, flossing, and visiting us for regular dental checkups every 6 months

 - May suffer from slightly discolored teeth

 - Wish to improve the look of their smile for aesthetic purposes

 Are there any side effects with teeth whitening?